danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 end
 ```

-This means you can set the `VISIBLE_BROWSER` environment variable when running the cucumber command (to any non empty value).
+This means you can set the `VISIBLE_BROWSER` environment variable when running the `cucumber` command.
 When set, Capybara will launch the browser in visible (non-headless) mode, so you can watch the test as it runs.
 However, if a failure happens quickly, you might still miss it.
 The solution is to also add a `debugger` statement to pause the test right before the failure.

 For example, suppose the edit scenario is failing in not finding the expected validation messages.
-The output would look something like this:
+The output might look something like this:

 ```
  Scenario: User edits their review                                                                     # features/book_reviews.feature:42